aaron-mohtar-co/Lemon-IoT-BLE-nRF52832/README.md

-# Lemon IoT - BLE-nRF52832 module
+# Lemon IoT - BLE - nRF52832 module
 This repository is the primary location for support files for the Lemon IoT - BLE nRF52832 module.

 The module is based on a [nRF52832 versatile bluetooth 5.3 SoC](https://www.nordicsemi.com/products/nrf52832) from Nordic Semiconductor.